bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 00:16:17

-Well, let's just give an example, right?
+Well, let's just give an example.
-Say for example, like in the block wars, right?
+Say for example, like in the block wars.
 Somebody goes, say like this didn't happen, but because the core devs sort of were trying to be neutral and also like, I'd imagine they'd probably be okay with me saying this, that the majority of them were for not making the blocks that huge.
-So say industry had enough weight, right?
+So say the industry had enough weight.
 Or even say they paid GitHub to block everybody out.
 And that's even a better idea.
 They paid GitHub to block everybody out.